netcinematics/PWA-3D-WRAPPSHELL/README.md

 # PWA-3D-WRAPPSHELL
-A PWA Template, with 3D power by BabylonJS, a hint of jQuery animation spice, and pure vanilla Wide-Ranging-AppShell.
+A PWA Template, with 3D power by BabylonJS, a hint of jQuery animation spice, and pure vanilla Wrappable-AppShell.
 Introducing the VanillaWeb with Wrappables, in a wide-ranging-appshell.
 Welcome.
 Take a look below for some PWA Design Patterns.

 <img src="promo/ops11.png" width="300px" border="1px solid #ccc" style="border-radius: 13px;">

 # PWA Wrappables

-The first PWA Wrappable App Pattern is called: aTITLESCREEN.
+The first PWA Wrappable App Pattern is called: a TITLESCREEN.

 <hr>

-## TITLESCREEN~.
+## ~TITLESCREEN.

-Like inheriting from SplashScreen, but more like "TitleScreen elaborates, or evolves from SplashScreen".
-It is a SEQUENCE.
-We work with many sequences.
-After SplashScreen completes, show a lightning-fast TITLESCREEN, and with user-interaction - open the media.
-Why???
+Using a vanilla naming convention, we get aTitleScreen after instantiation.
+Like inheriting from SplashScreen, but not.
+More like SEQUENCES.
+After SPLASHSCREEN completes, show lightning-fast TITLESCREEN, and with user-interaction - OPEN the media.
+Why all the trouble???

 ## PURPOSE

 SPEED.
-It is all about speed: Time to Paint, Time to Interaction. <i>A TITLESCREEN PWA Wrappable solves that problem, and gives you the highest possible Lighthouse Audit score</i>.

->Also, it serves as a PERFORMANCE-BASELINE.
+It is all about speed baby: Time to Paint, Time to Interaction. <i>A TITLESCREEN PWA Wrappable solves the Time To Interaction problem.
+It gives the highest possible Lighthouse Audit score</i>, and it serves as a PERFORMANCE-BASELINE for future performance ops.

->And it opens up a HOST of other patterns in a 3D-Content-Pipeline.
-Terrible pun.

 ## RESULTS

 <img src="promo/baseline1.png" width="600px" border="1px solid #ccc" style="border-radius: 13px;">

-That is the baseline.
+That is the performance baseline.
 Mostly.
+Could still resize a logo, and 1 other thing.

 ## INGREDIENTS